amsehili/amsehili.github.io/content/posts/PDL/introduction-to-tf-probability-and-pytorch-distributions/index.md

 ### Fitting a linear regression model with a Distribution layer

 Now we'll create and fit a linear regression model by using the `Normal` distribution class in the output layer.
-Note that unlike the first two articles, we're using **softplus** function instead of the exponential to guarantee that the std remains positive.
+Note that unlike the first two articles, we're using the **softplus** function instead of the exponential to guarantee that the std remains positive.
 The softplus function, defined as $\text{softplus}(x) = \log(\exp(x) + 1)$, increases linearly for large input values as illustrated in the following figure: